-- 56. All jurisdictional requirements of the TPA are satisfied.
-Article 10.17 of the TPA explicitly provides Panama's consent to submit claims under the TPA to arbitration in accordance with the Contracting Parties' agreement. - 57.
-Article 10.16 of the TPA provides that a claimant may submit claims that the respondent breached an obligation under Section A of Chapter 10 or an investment authorization and that the claimant "has incurred loss or damage by reason of, or arising out of, that breach."
-The primary jurisdictional requirements of the TPA are thus that (i) the claimant be an "investor of a Party that is a party to an investment dispute with the other party;" (ii) the
+- 58. All jurisdictional requirements of the TPA are satisfied.
+Article 10.17 of the TPA explicitly provides Panama's consent to submit claims under the TPA to arbitration in accordance with the Contracting Parties' agreement. - 59.
+Article 10.16 of the TPA provides that a claimant may submit claims that the respondent breached an obligation under Section A of Chapter 10, an investment authorization, or an investment agreement and that the claimant "has incurred loss or damage by reason of, or arising out of, that breach."
+The primary jurisdictional requirements of the TPA are thus that (i) the claimant be an "investor of a Party that is a party to an investment dispute with the other party;" (ii) the dispute relate to an investment; and (iii) that the respondent be a Contracting Party to the TPA.